 Sometimes scope creep occurs through no fault of the project manager or owner.
 Most types of commercial construction require submitting plans to local and state building officials to ensure compliance.
 When the inspector shows up, they may interpret the code differently than the officials who originally reviewed the plans.

-How to Minimize Construction Project Scope Creep
+How to Manage Scope Creep in Construction

-These are just a handful of scope creep examples.
 Managing scope creep starts early in the project, long before general contractors show up on the construction site.
 The bottom line is that you need the right people at the right time.